storageos/storageos.github.io/_docs/operations/upgrades.md

 This option requires the promotion of replicas and data to be rebuilt on new nodes at least once per volume.
-It is possible to wait for volumes without replicas to be evicted from a node, alternatively follow the steps below.
+It is possible to wait for volumes without replicas to be evicted from a node, however we recomend that a replica is created as per the steps below.
 Please note that it is recommended to create at least one replica per node for the purpose of the upgrade.

 Clusters with large data sets or a large number nodes might take a long time to finish the procedure.